Eske Brun: Early life and career

-Eske Brun was born in Aalborg in the northern part of Jutland, Denmark.
-He was baptized on the 12th of July, 1904, at Ålborg Vor Frue parish, Aalborg County, DK.
-His father, Charles Brun died when he was 15, on January 28, 1919, at the age of 52.
-Eske Brun and his mother, Rigmor Hansen (including two sisters and three brothers) moved to Ordrup north of Copenhagen.
+Eske Brun was born on 25 May 1904 in Aalborg to Charles Brun, a politician, regional official and chamberlain, and Rigmor Brun (1875-1948).
+On 12 July 1904, Brun was baptised at the Abbey of Our Lady.
+Brun was one of six siblings.
+Following the death of his father in 1919, Brun and his family moved to moved to Ordrup.

 He began studying in 1922, and received a law-degree from the University of Copenhagen in 1929.
 In 1932, at the age of 28, Eske Brun first visited Greenland, and was given a substitute job as governor of North Greenland situated in Godhavn, Greenland.
 In 1939 he received a permanent position as governor.
 On September 17, 1937 in Copenhagen, Denmark, Eske Brun married Ingrid Winkel.

 World War II and ensuing service

-When World War II began and the connection to Copenhagen (the capital of the Kingdom of Denmark, which Greenland was a part of) was severed on account of the German occupation, (Operation Weserübung) his colleague Aksel Svane, via the law concerning the government of Greenland of 1925, took control of the island, becoming de facto "Independent."
-But during the occupation, Greenland had had increased self-determination because the Danish political system was in shambles, they established supply-lines from the United States and Canada with the help of the Danish ambassador in Washington, Henrik Kauffmann.
+During World War II, the connection to Copenhagen, the capital of the Kingdom of Denmark, which Greenland was a part of, was severed on account of the German occupation after Operation Weserübung in 1940.
+His colleague Aksel Svane, via the law concerning the government of Greenland of 1925, took control of the island, becoming de facto "Independent."
+But during the occupation, Greenland had increased self-determination because the Danish political system was in shambles, they established supply-lines from the United States and Canada with the help of the Danish ambassador in Washington, Henrik Kauffmann.
 From 1941 until the end of the war, Aksel Svane was situated in the U.S. to organize the supplies and Eske Brun became governor of South Greenland as well.
 The administration was centralized in Godthåb (Nuuk).